(888) 762-8642

 Asian Condiments and Spice Blends

-In Southern Asia, curries are big but these vary depending on the region.
+In Southern Asia, curries vary depending on the region.
 In South India, they tend to be hot, pungent, spicy with coconut undertones.
 In Northern India and in Pakistan, they're usually called masalas and they tend to be more aromatic, fruity, mild, nutty, rich and sweet.
 In Sri Lanka, these pungent curries are chile based and pack a serious kick.

 In Southeastern Asia, they enjoy Sambal blends which are made into hot sauces.
 These tend to be very fragrant, hot and sweet.
 Curries are also popular here.
 Thai curries are aromatic hot, pungent, sour and sweet.
-While in Vietnam their curries are not as intense as Indian curries and are milder than Thai curries.
+In Vietnam, curries have a fusion quality.
+They have a coconut milk base like the curries from Thailand but rather than delivering heat, they are sweet and mild, like a Japanese curry.

 Yes!